DreamPurchaseZnz/English_learning/words about life2.md

 Your've done a magnificent job the dry summer has magnified the problem of water shortages We did not realize the magnitude of the problem
+The mere fact that they were prepared to talk was encouraging It is not merely a job, but a way of life the hills merged into a dark sky behind them
+Let't try to sort out the mess(completely)

+His work advanced the science of microbiology
+In this play, love and  marriage are put under the microscope we have a traitor in our midst
+She discovered it in the midst of sorting out her father's things Migrant birds shelter in the reeds
+Thousants are forced to migrate from rural to urban in search of work the infected cells then migrate to other parts of our body seasonal migration a mildness of a sunny spring day a mild climate
+This game will be a milestone in Olympic history, and in the history of China We'll have to take military action a militarily superior country
+He felt a kind of happiness mingled with regret
+The work was carried out at minimal cost
+He always tried to minimize his own faults, wile exaggerating those of others the Minister of Education the Ministry of Defence
+Only a small minority of students are interested in politics the ethnic minority her exercise programme has worked miracles for her View based on misconception and prejudice
+This play is a misarable play
+The goverment's mishandling of economy
+He misjudge the distance and his ball landed in the lake mission accomplished we listened to the news with a mixture of surprise and horror Add eggs to the mixture and beat well

 ```